Cgameworld/TrafficLightReplacer-Site/_posts/documentation/2000-01-03-pack-creation.md

 ## General
 Before creating a traffic light pack, traffic light props are needed.
 For general prop asset creation information refer to this [article on cslm](https://cslmodding.info/asset/prop/)

-If you already have working traffic light props skip to [here](/documentation/pack-creation/#xml-types) ??
 ## Traffic Light Prop Specifics

 Traffic lights props use a special shader, the Traffic Light Shader.